Choosing Graduate School

 - What diversity exists within the faculty?

-- What experience have the faculty had outside the academic world?
+- What experiences have the faculty members had outside academia?

-- What opportunities exist to work with faculty on their research?
-On my own research?
+- What opportunities exist to work with faculty on their research or do research on my own?

 Questions for Students Enrolled in the Program